spodrmn/ecommerce-platform/README.md

-A React-based food e-commerce platform homepage with a Bootstrap UI
+A React-based e-commerce platform homepage with a Bootstrap UI